Death of Joan Robinson Hill: Murder of John Hill

-On September 24, 1972, a few weeks before the second trial was to start, Hill was shot dead by a masked gunman during a robbery at his mansion as Hill and his wife returned home from a medical conference in Las Vegas.
+On September 24, 1972, a few weeks before the second trial was to start, Hill was shot dead by a masked gunman at his mansion as Hill and his wife returned home from a medical conference in Las Vegas.
 The masked intruder forced his way into the Hills' home about a half hour before John and Connie Hill were due to arrive home.
 The man bound Hill's mother and son and taped their mouths with adhesive tape.
 When the Hills arrived, Connie rang the home's doorbell and was greeted by someone in a green mask she initially thought to be her stepson playing a joke.
 The intruder grabbed Connie Hill, saying "This is a robbery."
 She was able to struggle away from him and run down the street.
 As she ran and called out for help, she heard shots fired.
 A neighbor heard her cries for help, let her in, and let her call the police.
 When the police and an ambulance arrived at the Hill home, they found John Hill in the foyer, face down.
 Standing over him was his 12-year-old son; feet and arms bound, he had managed to hop from a back room of the house.
 The adhesive tape had come loose from his mouth and he cried, "They've killed my daddy."
 The ambulance attendant searched for vital signs but found none.
 When the body was turned over, Hill's eyes, nose and mouth were found to have been sealed shut with adhesive tape by his killer.
 The police noted this type of killing was prevalent in the local underworld.
 John Hill was beaten and shot three times: in the chest, shoulder and right arm.

 Connie and Robert Hill believed that Robinson Hill's father, Ash Robinson, had ordered Hill's execution, and launched a $7.6 million lawsuit against him for wrongful death.
 Robinson denied responsibility for the shooting, but maintained that Hill was to blame for the death of his daughter.
 In 1977, following a seven-week hearing, a civil jury cleared Robinson of any involvement in the death of his son-in-law.

 During the wrongful death suit against Ash Robinson, Thomas Thompson, the author of Blood and Money, offered an opinion that Hill probably did not have enough medical knowledge to kill his wife without leaving any evidence.
 Thompson, who had observed many doctors while writing books, described plastic surgeons and orthopedists as being the "carpenters" of the medical world.
 He characterized internists and researchers as being the real thinkers of medicine, and said that Hill's interest in research applied only to the music world.